QI-D/QI-D.github.io/README.md

 # QI-D.github.io
-Make and publish a web page on Github Pages
+Web Server Lab7 - Make and publish a web page on Github Pages